GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

     ![exercise2-console](./images/exercise2-console.png)

-## Task 2: Prompting for All the Tickets Details
+## Task 2: Prompting for the Tickets Details

 In this task you are going to add more message handlers to the bot waterfall to prompt for all the ticket details.